Duckonaut/split-monitor-workspaces/README.md

 - Hyprland >= 0.55.0

 If you're using an older version of Hyprland, or have not yet switched to the new Lua config, you can use the [cpp plugin](./docs/cpp-plugin.md) instead, which provides the same functionality.
-This will be deprecated soon in favour of the lua package.
+This method will be deprecated when Hyprland 0.57.0 releases.

 ## Installation